The Geography of Open Source Software: Evidence from GitHub: Conclusions and Implications

 Some limitations of our study highlight potential future work and extensions.
 The most obvious extension is to continue collecting data into the future to observe trends as they unfold, for instance to better understand whether OSS activity follows or predicts entrepreneurial activity and innovation.
-Given the apparent interest in the future of work vis-\'a-vis Covid-19 and remote collaboration, this swould be a valuable and important extension.
+Given the apparent interest in the future of work vis-\'a-vis Covid-19 and remote collaboration, this would be a valuable and important extension.
+More granular locations of developers, though difficult to source, would allow for studies of clustering of knowledge activity within cities \cite{hegyi2021uid}.
 The movement of individual developers could provide additional level of detail into how the tech world is adapting to OSS.
 Movements likely predict future inter-regional linkages, as those who arrive to a new place connect people in their new homes with those from their previous one \cite{kunczer2019benefitting}.
 Such data also presents the opportunity to study how software innovations diffuse geographically for instance via collaboration ties \cite{toth2021repeated}.

 Our approach could be extended to cover alternative platforms for open source contributions including GitLab and Bitbucket, the absence of which may bias our results \cite{trujillo2021penumbra}.
+There are also potential biases within GitHub itself \cite{kalliamvakou2014promises}, for instance some projects are experiments, class projects, or webpages and not the kind of code that is widely used.
+Though we think this is unlikely to significantly bias our results, future work using our data should consider this potential limitation.
 Other possibilities for geolocating developers, including by geocoding the companies and organizations they work for, should be explored to add breadth.
 However, such extensions may bias results as developers in different countries may link to organizations at different rates.
 Nor does the use of an email address with a country top-level domain guarantee that an individual in question lives in that country.

-Another potential extension would be to measure the success or impact of developers and regions, which we hypothesize is still centralized among the core regions of OSS identified over ten years ago \cite{gonzalez2008geographic,takhteyev2010investigating}.
-Yet regional clusters of creativity are known to rise and fall~\cite{doehne2021long} over long periods of time.
-More work is needed to understand how creative clusters of OSS developers can be nurtured and kept healthy \cite{nagle2019government}.
-In this context, it is crucial to better understand also exactly how OSS and software more generally relates to other industries and sectors \cite{essletzbichler2015relatedness,pintar2021complex}.
+We have attempted to balance these concerns to provide an accurate measure of OSS activity at various scales.